jacobjohnston/neverwinterguide/03 - Locations of Neverwinter.md

 ##### Regulars

-***Len-jes.*** "Harbomaster" - Len-jes, a female scarred watersoul genasi, is actually the harbormaster of Neverwinter.
+***Len-jes.*** "Harbormaster" - Len-jes, a female scarred watersoul genasi, is actually the harbormaster of Neverwinter.
 She rents a room in the Beached Leviathan semiregularly.

 ***Umi.*** "Helmswoman" - Umi, also a female watersoul genasi, is Len-jes's cousin and serves as backup to Feng if a situation at the tavern becomes too rowdy.
 She's highly skilled with the sword.